wsdookadr/mdetect/README.md

 Usage
 =====

 This will generate checksums for `/home/user/php-codebases/` (these will be stored in `$HOME/.mdetect.db` ) .
 The files we compute checksums for are considered known files and will be skipped during detection.

-    ./mdetect -c /home/user/php-codebases/
+    ./mdetect -c /path/to/files/known/to/be/safe

-This will process the files in `/home/user/other-code/`, the files will be parsed and their parse trees will be stored in `BaseX`.
+This will process the files in `/path/to/files/to/scan`, the files will be parsed and their parse trees will be stored in `BaseX`.
 These will be used in analysis.

-    ./mdetect -d /home/user/other-code/
+    ./mdetect -d /path/to/files/to/scan

-Currently, some checks are available in `resources/` in the form of `XQuery` programs.
-For example, you may run the following check for function call usage:

-    ./deps/basexclient -U admin -P admin -p 1984 ./resources/fcall_check.xql

-The server should be started for this query to work (the server runner program is in `./deps/basexserver`).
-This will provide information about function names and the number of calls, for each file that is stored in `BaseX`.

 To get a report of the potentially malicious files run:

     ./mdetect -r

 (this will act on files analyzed when `-d` was run;
  no files with known checksums will be checked, that is, the checksums collected when `-c` was run)

-You may run `./deps/basexgui` which will bring up a GUI including an editor where you can run custom XQuery queries.

 Details
 =======